A home for art, ideas and the Scul?tures of George Wyllie

 Entry is free although donations are gratefully accepted.

-A Wee Multitude of Questions: Scul?ture by George Wyllie
+Current exhibition: A Wee Multitude of Questions: Scul?ture by George Wyllie

 Asking big questions lay at the heart of all George Wyllie's prolific creative output - although often his work intended to provoke thought and discussion rather than provide answers.
 Describing himself as a "Scul?tor" at his first exhibition in 1976 at the Collins Gallery in Glasgow, Wyllie’s "trademark" question mark is at the heart of the exhibition.